syl20bnr/spacemacs-elpa-mirror/melpa/no-littering-readme.txt

    the package in most cases.
 The subdirectory name may serve as the package prefix of the file name.

-4. A package that provides a "framework" for other packages to use, then we may reuse its directories for other packages that make use of that framework or otherwise "extend" the "main package".
+4. If a package provides a "framework" for other packages to use, then we may reuse its directories for other packages that make use of that framework or otherwise "extend" the "main package".
    E.g. we place all `helm` related files in `helm/`.